Code-Institute-Submissions/kikobertacco-memorygame-MS2/README.md

 * Github pages - Game displaying

 # Testing
-In order to check its funcionality, I tested the game on different browsers: Chrome, Firefox and Safari.
-Responsiveness was checked by Chrome dev tools, and it looked right, but when I tested in devives Samsung 8, Samsung S10 and Samsung J6, the display was a bit out of place, but it could be easily adjusted by a little zoom out.
-I also tested on Samsung Galaxy pad, and no major problems were detect.
-For HTML was used W3c Markup validator service, and it pointed 16 errors reffering to element img(missing required "src" atribute), but that was expected as all the images were imported by "picsum.photo" api and processed on the main.js file.
+For HTML was used W3c Markup validator service, and no errors were found.
-CSS 3 was validated through W3C validation service and no errors were detected.
+CSS 3 was validated through W3C validation service and no errors were found, but 2 issues were detected.
 JShint was used to validate javascript code, and despite detecting 33 warnings, no erros were found.
 Screen shots of validation can be seeing on the validation paste.